purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 ---
 ## LSM6DSO
-It's a budget IMU option with a possible performance above the BMI270 but below LSM6DSV.
-Not enough data to confirm this.
+It's a budget IMU option with a possible performance slightly above the BMI270 but way below the LSM6DSV.
+Little data on this IMU.

 ---
 ## ICM-45686
 Budget IMU option.
-Moving fast (dancing, fitness) will make trackers drift much faster with this IMU, same as BMI270.
+Moving fast (dancing, fitness) will make trackers drift much faster with this IMU, similar to the BMI270.
 Has a magnetometer built in.
-Most homes do not have a good magnetic environment, trackers are shipped with the featured turned off.
+Most homes do not have a good magnetic environment though.
+SlimeVR trackers are shipped with the magnetometer featured turned off.

 |Reset time |Cost  |Availability|Build quality|
 |:---------:|:----:|:----------:|:-----------:|